hackclub/hackclub/workshops/soccer/dribble_ball.md

   (#walk-through-of-the-code-step-by-step)
     - Recommended for those who
       - are beginners
-      - who want an in depth understanding of the code
+      - want an in depth understanding of the code
 - [**Give me a brief overview of this code.**](#brief-overview-of-the-code)
     - Recommended for those who
       - have more experience